A New Migrant Route Towards Europe

 By Naveed Qazi | Editor, Globe Upfront

 Russia seems an odd place for migrants to cross into Europe.
-However, as it is currently invading Ukraine, Europe's southern and eastern routes are vulnerable.

-To be clear, the route through Russia isn’t new.
+However, the route through Russia isn’t new.
 It caused a clash between Brussels and Moscow back in 2015-16.
 But it’s been so quiet of late that it wasn’t even mentioned in Frontex’s 2024 border crossing statistics.
 That seems to be changing.
 Some nine hundred people made the crossing in November 2023, raising concerns in Helsinki and Brussels.

 Predictably, European authorities have cried foul.
 Finnish officials have accused Russia of instrumentalising migration to retaliate against Finland for joining NATO in April 2023.
 And it is unlikely that they’re entirely wrong.
 But their finger-pointing hides their own complicity.

 However, according to a report in Balkan Insight by Claudia Ciobanu, the Kremlin denied it has been tempting migrants to the Finnish border and helping them to cross.
-However, the Finnish Border Guard pointed out that while Russia implemented a bilateral agreement with Finland whereby it would not allow travellers without proper documents to the border area until August 2023, it began allowing greater access to the border zone from that time on.
+Although, the Finnish Border Guard pointed out that while Russia implemented a bilateral agreement with Finland whereby it would not allow travellers without proper documents to the border area until August 2023, it began allowing greater access to the border zone from that time on.

 Interestingly, in some videos posted on Telegram channels on local Balkan media, migrants are seen communicating with people smugglers, and the Russian authorities are clearly seen organising the migrants near the Finnish border.

-In one such video, published on one of the Telegram channels on November 2023, tens of migrants are seen hanging out in the snow next to tents and bikes, under the watchful eye of what appears to be a mix of uniformed local Russian police, border guards and traffic police, some of them carrying gun, alongside a municipal ambulance standing nearby.
+In one such video, published on one of the Telegram channels on November 2023, tens of migrants are seen hanging out in the snow next to tents and bikes, under the watchful eye of what appears to be a mix of uniformed local Russian police, border guards and traffic police, some of them carrying a gun, alongside a municipal ambulance standing nearby.

 While neither the location of the video nor when it was filmed or by whom has been verified by media, a road sign visible in the video points to the town of Priozersk, which is about fifty kilometres from the Finnish border in the Leningrad Oblast.
 The visible license plates were from the Murmansk region and Saint Petersburg.